-An issue of particular social and cultural significance today, because of its many and serious moral implications ... the simple replication of normal cells or of a portion of DNA presents no particular ethical problem.
-Very different,
+An issue of particular social and cultural significance today, because of its many and serious moral implications, is human cloning... the simple replication of normal cells or of a portion of DNA presents no particular ethical problem.
+Very different, however, is cloning understood in the proper sense.
+Such cloning is contrary to the dignity of human procreation because it takes place in total absence of an act of personal love between spouses, being agamic and asexual reproduction.
+In the second place, this type of reproduction represents a form of total domination over the reproduced individual on the part of the one reproducing it...